-Course Description: The focus of Spanish 1 is to provide you with a solid foundation of Spanish vocabulary, grammar, and culture.
+Course Description: The focus of Spanish 1 is to provide you with a solid foundation of Spanish vocabulary. grammar, and culture.
 You will be given a variety of opportunities to develop all four basic skills of language: listening, speaking, reading, and writing.
-In addition, you will be provided with opportunities to gain cultural insight into the Spanish-speaking world through an assortment of sources and activities, such as readings, videos, presentations, and projects.
+In addition, you will be provided with opportunities to gain cultural insight into the Spanish-speaking world through an assortment of authentic sources and activities, such as readings, videos, presentations, and projects.
+Daily homework will be assigned, and you will be expected to review material frequently and regularly to develop long-term memory.
 Class emphasis will be on interactive communication, and you will be expected to be an active class participant.